marinho/godot-ui-template/README.md

 ### Why not C#?

-Because of 3 reasons:

 - GDScript is always supported by Godot, while C# is only supported by Godot Mono
-- Most Godot users are used to GDSCript
+- Most Godot users are familiar to GDScript
 - The functions in this repository aren't performance critical, as they are only about UI, nothing like networking or high graphic processing.
 So, there's no real gain on using C# for this type of features

 ## AutoLoads